ManjiriBirajdar/secret-notes-api/README.md

 # Description

-API which supports a common CRUD pattern to encrypt and decrypt notes
+REST API which supports a CRUD operations to encrypt and decrypt notes

 Tech stack: